 |c)||an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability|

 |e)||an ability to identify, formulate, and solve engineering problems|

 |g)||an ability to communicate effectively|

 |h)||the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context|

 |i)||a recognition of the need for, and an ability to engage in life-long learning|

 |k)||an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice|

 Student Enrollment and Graduation Rates

-The official enrollment is determined each Fall on the 22nd day of class.
-As of Fall 2013, 307.5 undergraduate students were enrolled in the biomedical engineering program.
+The official enrollment is determined each semester on the 22nd day of class.
+As of Spring 2018, 258 undergraduate students were enrolled in the biomedical engineering program.
 Double majors are split evenly between the two major programs.

-The School of Engineering conferred 59 Bachelor of Engineering degrees in biomedical engineering in May 2014.
+The School of Engineering conferred 66 bachelor of engineering degrees in biomedical engineering in May 2017.
 Statistics concerning graduation rates and job placement are maintained by the School of Engineering and can be viewed at: